 Final words Fourteen to sixteen is a very exciting period in your child's development.
 They are transitioning into adulthood and starting to consolidate their own ways of living and viewing the world.
 But these are challenging years too, with many demanding physical changes, the prospect of leaving school after GCSEs and starting afresh in a new and alien environment (whether full time education or work with training) and the pressure of examinations.
 You cannot eliminate all the stress for them but you can certainly contribute to reducing the stress and helping them find the most constructive ways to study and revise well, alongside reinforcing healthy lifestyle habits.

 Where there are two parental figures at home, whether step-parents or biological parents, it's important to work as a team and keep messaging consistent.
 Likewise, for those parents with joint custody, agreeing boundaries and working together to provide similar home experiences is the most helpful way forward, though this can be difficult, especially when split-ups have been especially painful and personal wounds are yet to heal.
 A child that has two completely different home rules depending on which parent they are staying with receives mixed messages and will likely choose to follow the rules they prefer (which isn't necessarily the ones that put them on the best path for happiness and success).
 Whilst it's important to keep the end goal in sight, don't do this at the expense of enjoying the experience of living together.
 Constant nagging, sending them to their rooms to revise, berating about the importance of exams or not doing enough will make both of you miserable.
 Be proactive in supporting them and leave space for other experiences for you both to enjoy along the way.

-Join us If you're interested in regular updates about other ways you can help your teenage children, click here and join our online community.
-Sign up here
+Visit The Parents' Guide to for more support:

+Parent Guides

+Our range of interactive guides provide you with easy to follow advice, hyperlinks to reliable sources and the most up-todate information.

+Parent newsletter

-Visit The Parents' Guide to website for more support and resources: Parent Guides Our range of interactive guides provide you with easy to follow advice, hyperlinks to reliable sources and the most up-to-date information.
-Support articles Browse through our collection of online articles covering a range of topics from supporting your child with their revision to helping them apply to university through UCAS.
-Parent Q&A Almost every parent has questions about their child's education.
-Read through answers to commonly asked questions or ask your own.
-Blog Our blog provides reliable and timely advice and support to changes taking place across UK schools and colleges.
-Parent newsletter Sign up to our parent newsletter and receive free support, advice and resources on how you can help your teenage children straight to your inbox.
+Sign up to our parent newsletter and receive free support, advice and resources on how you can help your teenage children straight to your inbox.

+Support articles

+You may be interested in: